-121 Data extraction
+Data extraction

-Viral loads were reported as either numerical values in tables, figures, or in viral load versus time plots.
-Where possible, numerical values were copy-pasted directly into a comma separated value (csv) format from the source, whereas tabulated numerical values contained in pdf images were extracted using https://extracttable.com/.
+Viral loads were reported as either numerical values in tables, figures, or in viral load vs. time plots.
+Where possible, numerical values were copypasted directly into a comma-separated value format from the source, whereas tabulated numerical values contained in pdf images were extracted using https://extracttable.com/.
 Viral loads reported in plots were extracted using Web Plot Digitizer.
+12

-Each viral load was paired with a time since symptom onset or in asymptomatic subjects, the time since viral monitoring started.
-Furthermore, sampling site and, if viral load not reported in copies/mL, the PCR assay including the primers used, were extracted along with limit of quantification and limit of detection, if available.
+Each viral load was paired with a time since symptom onset, or in asymptomatic subjects, the time since viral monitoring started.
+Furthermore, sampling site and, if viral load not reported in copies/mL, the PCR assay, including the primers used, were extracted along with limit of quantification and limit of detection, if available.
 The following patient-level covariates were extracted if available:

-- Presence of fever >37.5 °C at any time (non-time varying covariate) - age, where possible individual age but otherwise the study's reported central measure (e.g. mean, median) - sex or the male/female ratio was extracted if patient-level data not reported - need for and days of intensive care treatment - need for and days of mechanical ventilation - whether patient died and time to death from symptom onset. - 137 In addition, a standardised disease score was constructed for each patient as follows: - 138 0 asymptomatic - 139 1 mild disease (fever, cough or other mild symptoms reported) - 140 2 moderate disease (in addition to mild criterion: need for supplemental oxygen /non-invasive ventilation) - 141 3 severe disease (requirement for mechanical ventilation)
+- Presence of fever > 37.5°C at any time (non-time-varying covariate) - Age, where possible individual age but otherwise the study's reported central measure (e.g., mean and median) - Sex or the male/female ratio was extracted if patient-level data not reported

+- Need for and days of intensive care treatment - Need for and days of mechanical ventilation - Whether the patient died and time to death from symptom onset.

+In addition, a standardized disease score was constructed for each patient as follows:

+- 0 asymptomatic - 1 mild disease (fever, cough, or other mild symptoms reported) - 2 moderate disease (in addition to mild criterion: need for supplemental oxygen/noninvasive ventilation) - 3 severe disease (requirement for mechanical ventilation).

-All data were stored on a shared github repository, and standardised R-scripts took data from each paper to merge into a single master dataset.
-A quality control (QC) check on viral load values and all covariates was performed for each paper by an independent reviewer.
+All data were stored on a shared github repository, and standardized R-scripts took data from each paper to merge into a single master dataset.
+A quality control check on viral load values and all covariates was performed for each paper by an independent reviewer.

-146Data quality assessment
+Data quality assessment

-147 Viral load quality score
+Viral load quality score.
 Two quality assessments were applied to each dataset.
-Firstly, the quality of viral load reporting was rated on a 1-3 scale.
+First, the quality of viral load reporting was rated on a 1-3 scale.
 The highest quality 1 was assigned to studies reporting viral load in copies/mL or reporting a calibration curve allowing for direct conversion of Ct values to viral load.
 Quality 2 was assigned if viral load was reported in PCR Ct and primers used in the assay were reported, but calibration data was missing.
-In this case a published calibration curve for that primer from another source was used to convert to viral load in copies/mL.
-Where more than one calibration curve was available for the same primer the mean slope and intercept was used.
-The lowest (quality score 3) was assigned when viral 154 load was reported in PCR Ct but no further information was available on the PCR assay.
-In this instance a conversion to 155 copies/mL was made using the mean slope and intercepts from all calibration curves.
+In this case, a published calibration curve for that primer from another source was used to convert to viral load in copies/mL. ^{13,14} Where more than one calibration curve was available for the same primer the mean slope and intercept was used.
+The lowest (quality score 3) was assigned when viral load was reported in PCR Ct but no further information was available on the PCR assay.
+In this instance, a conversion to copies/mL was made using the mean slope and intercepts from all calibration curves.

-157 Drug quality score

-The second quality assessment on a 3-point scale related to reporting of the antiviral drug therapy administered: which drug(s) and upon which days did patients receive the drug(s).
+Drug quality score.
+The second quality assessment on a three-point scale related to reporting of the antiviral drug therapy administered: which drug(s) and upon which days did patients receive the drug(s).
 The highest quality 1 was assigned when it was reported which days each patient received each drug, or these data were provided by corresponding authors.
-If it was reported that no antiviral was administered this was also assigned quality 1.
+If it was reported that no antiviral was administered, this was also assigned quality 1.
 Quality 2 was assigned when antiviral drug treatment was reported, but ascertaining which days the patient had received the drugs was not possible.
 The lowest category, quality 3, was assigned when it was not possible to determine whether or not antivirals had been administered.

-165 Statistical analysis
+Statistical analysis